gladiuscode/javascript-examples/src/scope/scope.md

 sources, meaning: stored in memory with a value or retrieve from memory and used.

+## Block scope

+> Blocks are not scope until they have
+> let or const declared inside.

 ## Corner case

 During compilation, when Javascript